mbauman/mbauman.github.io/notes/2009/truetype.md

 @def title = "Minor Truetype Font Editing on a Mac"
 @def published = "3 March 2009"

-# Minor Truetype Font Editing on a Mac

 #### _(also: how to fix Consolas' baseline)_